kragen/derctuo/markdown/scribal-basic.md

 [0]: http://www.antonis.de/qbebooks/gwbasman/line.html

-From the perpective of a 7-year-old, which I was when I started programming the CoCo, that's a huge difference.
-I learned to define subroutines in Logo when I was 5 or 6; I didn't figure out how to transfer that knowledge to BASIC until after learning Pascal (at 11), or maybe even later.
+From the perpective of a 7-year-old, which I was when I started programming the CoCo, that’s a huge difference.
+I learned to define subroutines in Logo when I was 5 or 6; I didn’t figure out how to transfer that knowledge to BASIC until after learning Pascal (at 11), or maybe even later.